danielmkarlsson/SuperClean/README.md

 ~clean.loadSoundFiles("~/Downloads/mmd*");
 ```

 Get your own samples in there!
 That's what I think everyone should do.
-That way you'll make this thing your own and in no time
+That way you'll make this thing your own, and in no
-you'll be making your own kind of weird music.
-This also makes it so you don't have to wait around for a bunch of samples to
+time you'll be making your own kind of weird music.
+This also means you don't have to wait around for a bunch of samples
-load all the samples in to ram all the time when you need to start over because reasons.
+to load in to ram all the time when you need to start over quickly because reasons.

 ## Safe is necessary

 I asked Scott to make sure that the filters are only able to accept values in the range of human hearing, 20 to 20000 hz.
 This way the filters wont blow up.